 Rajan Gopalakrishnan, MS, is the director for informatics and information technology (IT) at the University of Chicago Medicine Comprehensive Cancer Center.
 Rajan joined in May 2011 with 16 years of experience in healthcare and public health IT consulting where he worked with several large regional hospital systems and state and public health organizations.

 As the director for informatics, Rajan is responsible for the design, maintenance, upkeep of all informatics and IT capabilities within the Cancer Center.
 In addition, Rajan participates in setting future strategy and the roadmap for cancer informatics functions that will provide cutting-edge support for Comprehensive Cancer Center researchers and staff.
 Rajan is a member of the American Medical Informatics Association (AMIA) and likes to pursue interesting developments in public health informatics within the cancer domain.

-Kathleen Goss, PhD, is the senior science writer and director for strategic partnerships at the University of Chicago Medicine Comprehensive Cancer Center.
+Kathleen Goss, PhD, is the assistant director for administration at the University of Chicago Medicine Comprehensive Cancer Center.
 Dr. Goss brings her expertise in cancer biology to the communications team in the Cancer Center and enhances the relationships with partnering institutions and cancer organizations.
 She joined the University of Chicago Department of Surgery faculty in 2007 after postdoctoral training and starting her laboratory at the University of Cincinnati.

 Apart from her research program in the molecular events driving colorectal and breast cancer, Dr. Goss has been actively engaged in graduate, medical, and undergraduate education at the University of Chicago and is strongly committed to cancer outreach and advocacy in the community.

 Amanda Spratt, BS, CCRP is the director for clinical research operations and technical director of the University of Chicago Medicine Comprehensive Cancer Center Clinical Trials Office (CCTO).
 Amanda joined the Comprehensive Cancer Center in October 2004.
 She is responsible for the day-to-day administrative oversight of office operations and staff, including hiring and training of new staff, and developing, updating and overseeing implementation of Standard Operating Procedures for all regulatory services.
 She serves as a resource to both her staff and clinical investigators in issues of clinical research operations, and federal and institutional regulations, and is responsible for the coordination of continuing education workshops.